MattMS/my-thoughts/on/why_CoffeeScript/README.md

 They read nicer and can avoid some annoying errors.

-You can still use all those symbols if you like.
+You can still use all the symbols if you like.
 Although `==` is changed to `===`.